olewsaa/Yacht-computer/wifi2wifi/Readme.md

 translation (NAT) to forward the traffic to and from the external network where the USB wifi is seen as a client.
 Hence the wifi2wifi label.

+This project ave a project page at : [https://sites.google.com/site/olewsaa/yacht-server/raspberry-pi-as-a-router-gateway]

 ## Step by step instructions.

 It should not be too hard to set up a Raspberry Pi to become a wifi